phetsims/phet-info/doc/phet-software-design-patterns.md

   // providedOptions can be an optional param because tandem is optional constructor( providedOptions?: MyCommonCodeNodeOptions ) {
     const options = optionize<MyCommonCodeNodeOptions, SelfOptions, NodeOptions>()( {

-      // ...
-      // no need for tandem default here, because it's required
+      // Provide a tandem default here, because it's optional, and we want MyCommonNode to be instrumented.
       tandem: Tandem.REQUIRED
     }, providedOptions );
   }